99 Shades of Silver?!

 "What about the madness?"

-"Oh, true love finally came through in the end, and they had about twelve children who knew nothing of the horrible early years,"
+"Oh, true love finally came through in the end, and they had about twelve children who knew nothing of the horrible early years...nor did they suffer any birth defects despite their parents being siblings."

 "Anything about 'Clyde and Tina'?"

-"I find it unnerving that she used my old alias as a name for the character that's supposed to be based off of me,"
+"I find it unnerving that she used my old alias as a name for the character that's supposed to be based off of me.
+How much info did that Dorgan character get regarding me?"

-"It's over, Sephy," Aeris reassured him, "I haunted their dreams, the others blew up the billboard, and it will fade,"
+"It's over, Sephy," Aeris reassured him, "I haunted their dreams, they stopped printing the books, the others blew up the billboards, the website is still down, and the legacy will fade."

 "I just didn't know we were so interesting," Sephiroth mused.